“Where the grizzly can walk, the earth is healthy and whole.”

 Grizzlies’ need for space fell under fire during the 19th and 20th centuries.
 As European settlers moved west, building towns and roads and dams across the continent, they fenced in and shot down the grizzly.
 Bears were hunted widely for their fur, for sport, and for the threat they posed to livestock imported from points east.
 Those that did survive learned quickly to avoid people, which meant shrinking their territories.
 Where they once roamed broadly, they now met rifles, traps, trains, and eventually, highways and automobiles.
 After thousands of years traversing western North America, it took barely 100 to push the species close to extinction within the contiguous U.S.

 As the conservation movement gathered steam through the 20th century, however, more and more voices called for balance.
 In 1975, the U.S. Fish and Wildlife Service listed the grizzly as a threatened species and outlined a plan to help the species recover within its historic range.

 The Challenge Ahead

 Grizzly recovery in the Lower 48 remains a work in progress.
-Thanks to habitat conservation efforts and federal prohibition of grizzly hunting, roughly 1,850 of the bears now live south of Canada.
+Thanks to habitat conservation efforts and federal prohibition of grizzly hunting, just under 2,000 of the bears now live south of Canada.
 But as the country’s human population continues to rise, development is not slowing down in the West.

 The result is what biologists call habitat fragmentation.
 While many more bears live in the U.S. now than 40 years ago, they remain confined to islands of land.
 The federal recovery plan outlined six different recovery areas throughout the northwestern U.S., but only two of them—the Greater Yellowstone and Northern Continental Divide ecosystems—currently harbor a large and relatively healthy grizzly population.
 Anchored by the safe havens of Yellowstone National Park and the Glacier National Park-Bob Marshall Wilderness complex, these two recovery zones still account for nearly all of the Lower 48’s grizzlies.
 Struggling populations of fewer than 50 bears live just south of the Canadian border in northwest Montana’s Cabinet-Yaak Ecosystem and north Idaho’s Selkirk Ecosystem, but without large undeveloped blocks of habitat these bears face an uphill fight for survival.